-Nail biting habit sucks!
-That is a fact that we all can agree on.
-Men and women are doing it almost equally.
-However, men are more disgust if they see women doing it than the other way around.
-You were probably a nail biter at one point of your life, let’s say as a child because they are known to do it a lot more than the adults.
+The nail-biting habit sucks!
+Men and women are doing this disgusting habit almost equally.
+However, men are more disgusted if they see women doing it than the other way around.
+You were probably a nail-biter at one point in your life, let’s say as a child because they are known to do it a lot more than the adults.
 If you have this problem, the below tricks will help you stop biting your nails.

 How To Stop Biting Nails